 In an effort to experiment with oil shale recovery, the Bureau of Mines, in conjunction with the University of Colorado and Colorado School of Mines, received an appropriation of \$90,000 from the Congress to study development of the oil shale reserves for the Navy.
 A facility was constructed near Rulison in 1925.
 The experiment was terminated in 1929 when it was determined that recovery of oil from oil shale was not commercially viable.
-With the onset of World War II, interest in oil shale was revived, and an experimental plant was built at Anvil Points in 1944.
+With the onset of World War II, interest in oil shale was revived.
+Union Oil Company, in conjunction with Bureau of Mines, built an experimental plant at Anvil Points in 1944.

 The Anvil Points plant was used periodically into the 1970s.
-In the early 1980s, Exxon began planning for a massive oil shale development project, including establishment of a new community on Battlement Mesa.
+In the early 1980s, Exxon began a massive oil shale development project, including establishment of a new community on Battlement Mesa.
 The towns of Rifle and Parachute attracted many people seeking employment in the oil shale mines and processing plants.
 In 1982, Exxon pulled out of the project due to the poor economics of oil shale processing, sending the local economy from a period of boom to relative bust.

-3.4.2.3 Results of Previous Investigations
+3.4.2.2 Results of Previous Investigations